bionanopatterning/Ais/docs/python_module.rst

 Models
 ^^^^^^^^^^^^^^

-When booting Ais, a library of neural network architectures is loaded from the scNodes/models directory.
-Adding new models to the software is a matter of properly defining a tensorflow.keras file in a .py and saving this in the models directory.
+When booting Ais, a library of neural network architectures is loaded from the Ais/models directory.
+Adding new models to the software is a matter of properly defining a tensorflow.keras model in a .py file and saving this in the models directory.
 A template, scNodes/models/model_template.py is available for further instructions.
+A custom model object can also be used, as long as the .fit, .predict. and various other builtin keras models, are implemented.

-All models in Ais are ultimately contained in an object of the class SEModel, defined in scNodes/core/se_model.py.
+All models in Ais are contained in an object of the class SEModel, defined in Ais/core/se_model.py.
 Models and model interactions are defined in this file.

-We are aware that the documentation here is currently lacking - Ais was more built for use than as a repurposable Python package.
+We are aware that the documentation here is currently lacking - Ais was more built for usage than to be a repurposable Python package.
 We are happy to help with any questions though, so if you're looking for some specific information please contact us via m.g.f.last@lumc.nl or `the GitHub page <https://www.github.com/bionanopatterning/Ais/issues>`_

 Scripting with Ais
 ^^^^^^^^^^^^